Eval427/TDOMI-Remy/README.md

  Conflicts:

- - This mod conflicts with the side images mod.
-This is not my fault, but rather a typo in the other mod's code that makes Lucius crash your game - Note this is currently being worked on and I'll delete this soon.
+ - This mod conflicts with the Remy Hatchlings mod.
+Sorry :/

  ________________________________________________________________________________________________